TibixDev/winboat/README.md

 - **🚀 Run Any App**: If it runs on Windows, it can run on WinBoat.
 Enjoy the full range of Windows applications as native OS-level windows in your Linux environment
 - **🖥️ Full Windows Desktop**: Access the complete Windows desktop experience when you need it, or run individual apps seamlessly integrated into your Linux workflow
 - **📁 Filesystem Integration**: Your home directory is mounted in Windows, allowing easy file sharing between the two systems without any hassle
+- **🔗 Desktop Shortcuts**: Create Linux desktop shortcuts for your Windows apps - launch them directly from your application menu
+- **⚡ Performance Optimized**: RDP performance tweaks for smoother graphics and reduced latency
-- **✨ And many more**: Smartcard passthrough, resource monitoring, and more features being added regularly
+- **✨ And many more**: Smartcard passthrough, resource monitoring, CLI app installation, and more features being added regularly

 ## How Does It Work?